mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 # Day 7 — 8

-## Air Masses &
+## Air Masses, Pressure Systems &
 ## Weather Fronts

 <!--
-PHASE GOAL: Students identify the major air masses affecting NYS and predict weather changes associated with each front type.
+PHASE GOAL: Students identify the major air masses affecting NYS, predict weather changes associated with each front type, and explain weather using H/L systems and planetary wind belts.
+NYSSLS: HS-ESS2-8 (air mass interactions → weather changes).
+This is the central PE of the unit.
 -->

 ---